A former bodyguard sued Britney Spears, claiming the singer repeatedly subjected him to "repeated unwanted sexual advances" and harassment.

-The lawsuit claims Spears, among other things, exposed herself to Flores and summoned him to her bedroom while she was naked.
+The lawsuit claims that Spears, among other things, exposed herself to Mr Flores and summoned him to her bedroom while she was naked.

 The bodyguard's employment with Spears appeared to be brief - his court filings state he started working for her in February and had "exhausted his administrative remedies" with a state agency by July.

 Spears' publicist, Holly Shakoor, did not return e-mail messages seeking comment.
 A woman who answered the phone at Advanced Security Concepts declined to comment and refused to be identified.

 Mr Flores' suit also claims he witnessed Spears engage in inappropriate conduct around her young sons and once borrowed his belt to discipline them.

 The singer remains under a court-ordered conservatorship in which her personal and financial affairs are controlled by her father and an attorney, and monitored by a judge.